Last

 I

-thought of my own parents, who took me and my brothers on an early Earth Day river clean-up.
+Earth Day river clean-up.
 I’ll bet that we resisted going, even if we kept our resistance to

 ourselves.
 Because they insisted, though, we knew that taking care of rivers